 - Earnings are taxed as ordinary income when withdrawn, not capital gains

 - Early withdrawal tax penalty may apply if gains are withdrawn before the owner turns 59 ½

 - Surrender charges typically apply for early termination

+- No step-up in cost-basis.
 Beneficiaries pay ordinary income taxes based on their tax bracket

 *Guarantees are based on the claims-paying ability of the issuing company.

 Any information is not a complete summary or statement of all available data necessary for making an investment decision and does not constitute a recommendation.